-Sweet, and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
-Peanuts are believed to be originating in Central American region from where they spread to other parts of the world by Spanish explorers.
-Today, peanuts are widely cultivated as important oil seeds and a prime commercial crop in China, India, African nations, and the United States of America.
+Sweet, nutty and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
+Peanuts are believed to be originating in the Central American region from where they spread to other parts of the world by Spanish explorers.
+Today, peanut crops are widely cultivated as important oilseeds at a commercial scale in China, India, African nations, and the United States of America.

 Peanut plant is a low growing, annual plant belonging to the family of Fabaceae (Leguminosae) of the genus: Arachis, and botanically named as Arachis hypogaea.
 Some of the common names are groundnut, earthnut, goober, pinder, and ground pea.
 In addition to being pressed for oil, peanut kernels are eaten fresh or roasted and used in cooking and confectionery as well.

-Cold pressed peanut oil has deep yellow color with a pleasant nutty aroma and sweet taste.
-Refined oil features light-yellow and neutral taste.
+Cold-pressed peanut oil has a deep yellow color with a pleasant nutty aroma and sweet taste.
+Refined oil features a light-yellow and neutral taste.
 However, refining makes it virtually devoid of impurities and allergens.
 Its specific gravity @ 25 °C is 912-0.920, Iodine value-84–100, and saponification value-185–195.

 Peanut oil is high in energy; 100 g oil provides 884 calories.

 It is one of the cooking oils with a high smoke point; 450 °F which allows in setting oil at higher temperatures while deep-frying food items.

 Peanut oil composes a very good lipid profile.
 It has saturated, monounsaturated and polyunsaturated (SFA: MUFA: PUFA= 18: 49: 33) fats in healthy proportions.

 It is one of the stable cooking oils which has a long shelf life.

-Wonderfully pleasant, sweet-flavored peanut oil is low in saturated fats, free from cholesterol, contains essential fatty acid ( linoleic acid (omega-6)) making it as one of the healthiest cooking oils.
+Wonderfully pleasant, sweet-flavored peanut oil is low in saturated fats, free from cholesterol, contains essential fatty acid ( linoleic acid (omega-6)) making it one of the healthiest cooking oils.

 The FDA has approved the following claim for phytosterols: "Foods containing at least 0.4 gram per serving of plant sterols, eaten twice a day with meals for a daily total intake of at least 0.8 gram, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
 "Phyto-sterols competitively inhibit cholesterol absorption in the gut and thereby can reduce cholesterol levels by 10% to 15%.